How to stake. All the ways to get rewards from your crypto

 Staking NFTs

 Staking doesn’t end at coins or tokens – the latest frontier of decentralised finance also includes NFT staking.
-This works in a similar way to traditional staking – you lock up your non-fungible tokens on special platforms to obtain rewards in crypto.
+This works similarly to traditional staking – you lock up your non-fungible tokens on unique platforms to obtain rewards in crypto.
 Not all NFTs are suitable for this practice.
 Moonbirds, by the startup Proof, is a collection that has implemented a staking feature.
-Staking NFTs allows people to maximise their digital artwork and in some cases participate in the governance of their projects.
+Staking NFTs allows people to maximise their digital artwork and sometimes participate in the governance of their projects.